-The present value of the employee benefits obligations depends on a number of factors that are determined on an actuarial basis using a number of assumptions.
+The present value of the employee benefits obligations depends on several factors that are determined on an actuarial basis using several assumptions.
 The assumptions used in determining the net cost (income) includes the discount rate, wage escalation and employee attrition.
 Any changes in these assumptions will impact the carrying amount of obligations.
 The discount rate is based on the prevailing market yields of Indian Government securities as at the balance sheet date for the estimated term of the obligations.
 Actuarial gains/losses relating to defined benefit obligation is recognized in Other Comprehensive income.
 The sensitivity analysis for changes in estimates is disclosed under relevant Notes.